Cataract surgery: Everything you need to know about cataract removal

 Thankfully, modern cataract surgery is one of the safest and most effective surgical procedures performed today.

-More than 3 million cataract surgeries are performed in the United States every year, with the vast majority of these procedures produce excellent visual outcomes.
+More than 3 million cataract surgeries are performed in the United States every year, with the vast majority of these procedures producing excellent visual outcomes.

 Cataract surgery basics